-"Temporary manufactured home" means the temporary placement of one manufactured home on a parcel with an existing residence to accommodate the housing needs of disabled or elderly family members or to house one farm worker and <a href="https://historycommons.org/linearity-index-state-index-sta
+"Temporary manufactured home" means the temporary placement of one manufactured home on a parcel with an existing residence to accommodate the housing needs of disabled or elderly family members or to house one farm worker and their immediate family.

 "Training" means education or field experience in a subject area.